apollographql/apollo-ios/docs/source/fetching-queries.md

 title: Fetching queries
 ---

-> Note: This page is about On using Apollo iOS to fetch and access GraphQL query results.
+> **Note:** This page is about using Apollo iOS to fetch and access GraphQL query results.
 You can read about GraphQL queries themselves in detail at [graphql.org](http://graphql.org/docs/queries/).

 When using Apollo iOS, you don't have to learn anything special about the query syntax, since everything is just standard GraphQL.
 Anything you can type into the GraphiQL query explorer, you can also put into `.graphql` files in your project.